carsonvt/ISCAMP/content/Structures/Alliances/ANZUS (Australia-New Zealand-United States Security Treaty).md

 ## Characteristics, Initiatives & Features

 - Collective Security Commitment (Australia-U.S.): The treaty binds Australia and the U.S. to consult and act together in response to an armed attack in the Pacific.
-- Suspension of U.S.-New Zealand Defense Relations: Though military ties were downgraded in 1986, New Zealand was later designated a major non-NATO ally (MNNA) in 1997.
+- Suspension of U.S.-New Zealand Defense Relations: Though military ties were downgraded in 1986, New Zealand was later designated a [[Major Non-NATO Ally (MNNA)|major non-NATO ally (MNNA)]] in 1997.
 - ANZUS and Regional Security: The treaty plays a critical role in Indo-Pacific security, supporting joint military exercises, intelligence-sharing, and interoperability between Australian and U.S. forces.
 - Interoperability and Joint Operations: ANZUS underpins bilateral defense cooperation, with Australian and U.S. forces operating closely in Iraq, Afghanistan, and the South China Sea.
 - New Zealand’s Limited Role: While no longer under a mutual defense obligation, New Zealand continues to participate in trilateral dialogues and regional security cooperation.